dhwanu19/MS-Teams-Replicator-Back-End/README.md

 Throughout the project, we faced various technical and team-related challenges.
 Through effective problem-solving, research, and collaboration, we overcame these obstacles, implementing features that met or exceeded project specifications.

+## Quantitative Impact and Results

+The project was highly successful, achieving a near-perfect score of 69/70, reflecting the quality, functionality, and impact of the UNSW Beans platform on improving virtual collaboration.

+## Personal Contribution

+As a team leader and key developer, I spearheaded the project's management, planning, and execution phases.
+My direct contributions included developing the user authentication system, real-time messaging functionality, and channel management features, utilizing my skills in JavaScript and TypeScript to implement these critical components efficiently.

+## Technologies and Tools

+Leveraged advanced features of JavaScript and TypeScript for backend development, focusing on creating a secure and user-friendly authentication system, enabling seamless messaging and channel operations.
+This hands-on experience deepened my understanding and proficiency in these languages.

+## Soft Skills Demonstrated

+My role as a team leader allowed me to demonstrate significant leadership skills, from coordinating tasks among team members to ensuring project milestones were met on time.
+I played a crucial role in fostering a collaborative environment, resolving conflicts, and guiding the team towards our collective goal.

+## Reflections and Learning

+The project presented numerous coordination challenges, especially in aligning team members’ schedules and dividing tasks according to individual strengths.
+Overcoming these hurdles taught me valuable lessons in project management, effective communication, and the importance of flexibility in team dynamics.
+This experience not only honed my technical skills but also sparked a profound interest in programming, particularly in exploring higher-level languages such as Python, which I am eager to pursue further.

 ## Future Directions

 The project laid a solid foundation for future development, with plans to enhance the user interface, integrate additional collaboration tools, and improve system scalability and security.